-If you want to install Sophos Anti-Virus so that it updates from Sophos Enterprise Console, see the Sophos Endpoint Security and Control startup guide for Linux, NetWare, and UNIX.
+If you want to install Sophos Anti-Virus so that it is managed and updated automatically by Sophos Enterprise Console, see the Sophos Endpoint Security and Control advanced startup guide.
 If you want to install Sophos Anti-Virus and you do not want to use Enterprise Console, see the Sophos Anti-Virus for UNIX, version 4 startup guide.

-Sophos documentation is published at www.sophos.com/support/docs/.
+Sophos documentation is published at www.sophos.com/support/docs/ and on the Sophos CDs.